-Parameter :15 - Voltage Gain (Line Loss

-Compensation).
-This parameter increases the voltage reference to compensate for voltage drops in the wires (resistance) from the generator to the load.
+Parameter :15 - Voltage Gain (Line Loss Compensation) This parameter increases the voltage reference in order to compensate for voltage drops in the wires (resistance) from the generator to the load.
 This drop is dependent on the amount of current flowing through the wires.
-The value is entered in percentage of generator output voltage (parameter :01).
+The value is entered in a percentage of generator output voltage (parameter :01).
 Reactive droop (parameter :30) may have an effect on the voltage reference in the opposite direction.
 Either voltage gain or voltage droop may be used.
 However, both of the parameters should not be used simultaneously.
 One or both of these parameters should always be zero.
-See System Operation, "Voltage Regulation".
-See also System Operation, "Line Loss Compensation".
+Refer to System Operation, "Voltage Regulation".
+Refer to the System Operation, "Line Loss Compensation" section.
 This feature requires the presence of a droop current transformer.

-Parameter :16 - Integral Gain.
-This parameter changes the transient performance of the digital voltage regulator when in voltage control mode.
-This is preset at the factory for the generator and should not be adjusted unless the resulting effect is fully understood.
-An incorrect adjustment may make the output voltage overshoot or oscillate.
+Parameter:16 - Integral Gain This parameter changes the transient performance of the digital voltage regulator if the DVR is in voltage control mode.
+The integral gain parameter is preset at the factory for the generator.
+The integral gain parameter must not be adjusted unless the resulting effect is fully understood.
+An incorrect adjustment may cause the output voltage to overshoot or to oscillate.
 Increasing this value may improve regulation accuracy but can cause it to be more unstable.
 The shorter the generator time constant the higher this parameter should be set.
 Hunting may be experienced if the gain is too low.
 This parameter should generally be set within the range of 1.0 to 9.0.

-Parameter :17 - Proportional Gain.
-This parameter changes the transient performance of the digital voltage regulator when in voltage control mode.
-This parameter is preset at the factory for the generator and should not be adjusted unless the resulting effect is fully understood.
-Increasing this value will improve the response of the regulator to load changes but may cause voltage overshoot or become unstable.
+Parameter:17 - Proportional Gain The proportional gain parameter changes the transient performance of the digital voltage regulator when the digital voltage regulator is in voltage control mode.
+The proportional gain parameter is preset at the factory for the generator.
+The integral gain parameter must not be adjusted unless the resulting effect is fully understood.
+If the proportional gain is increased, the response of the regulator will improve to load changes.
+However, the increased gain may cause voltage overshoot or voltage instability.
 This parameter should generally be set within the range of 1.0 to 9.0.
-This parameter should be close to the value for parameter :16.
+This parameter should be close to the value for parameter:16.

-Parameter :18 - Single Phase Sensing Select.
-If single phase sensing is required, set this value to 1.
-The default setting is 0 for three phase sensing.
+Parameter:18 - Single Phase Sensing Select If single phase sensing is required, set this value to 1.
+The default setting is 0 for three-phase sensing.
 This is required to regulate the proper voltage.
-When single phase sensing is selected, all KVAR/PF features are disabled, including viewing of monitor functions :56, :57, and :58.
-On 155-xxxx part number regulators, when single phase sensing is selected, all KVAR/PF, reverse VAR, and reverse power features are disabled, including viewing of monitor functions :56, :57, and :58.
+When single phase sensing is selected, all KVAR and PF features are disabled.
+When single phase sensing is selected, the option to view the monitor functions:56,:57, and:58 is disabled.
+The regulators that have a part number that begins with 155-xxxx, and if single phase sensing is selected, all of the KVAR, PF, reverse VAR, and reverse power features and viewing of monitor functions:56,:57, and:58 are disabled.

-Parameter :19 - Diode Monitor Trip Point.
-This parameter sets the allowable amount of field current variation (ripple) before the digital voltage regulator detects a possible bad rotating diode.
+Parameter:19 - Diode Monitor Trip Point The diode monitor trip point parameter sets the allowable amount of field current variation (ripple) before the digital voltage regulator can detect a rotating diode that may be faulty.
 If the value is exceeded for a period of five seconds, a rotating diode shutdown fault will occur.
-Initially, this value should be set to the no-load field current monitored on parameter :55.
+Initially, this value should be set to the no load field current that is monitored on parameter:55.
 Lower the value (increase sensitivity) in order to lower the allowable current difference.
 Raise the value (decrease sensitivity) in order to raise the allowable current difference.